-An active and involved senior class is essential to the spirit of the Upper Campus.
+An active and involved senior class is essential to the spirit of the upper campus.
 We depend on our seniors to set the proper example and provide leadership for a successful year.
 If seniors accept these responsibilities, it is appropriate that they have privileges that recognize their maturity.
 Privileges are earned and not guaranteed.
-At the beginning of the year, members of the senior class are invited to initiate a discussion of senior class privileges with the school leadership, and the senior class advisor.
+At the beginning of the year, members of the senior class are invited to initiate a discussion of senior class privileges with the Head of School, and the senior class advisor.